 Cortinarius rubellus - Deadly Webcap

 Despite a very different shape, the orange cap of this attractive mushroom has resulted in it being mistaken for Cantharelus cibarius, the highly prized edible Chanterelle mushroom - with serious and in some cases fatal consequences.
-This mushroom contains the toxin orellanine, which if eaten destroys the kidneys and liver.

 The Deadly Webcap is reputedly the poisonous mushroom collected in mistake for chanterelles by Nicholas Evans, famous author of (among other works) 'The Horse Whisperer' - subsequently made into a highly acclaimed film by Robert Redford -and 'The Loop.'
 Mr Evans and three members of his family suffered serious kidney damage and were hospitalised in Scotland.

-The initial symptoms of orellanine poisoning are usually delayed by two or three days, after which flu-like symptoms, headache and vomiting occur.
-Renal (kidney) failure follows and if not treated can result in death.
-Dialysis and other kidney and liver treatment if received quickly eniough can usually save the lives of people who eat these dangerous Cortinarius mushrooms - as it did in the case of Nicholas Evans - but full recovery is a long process.
+Dialysis and other kidney and liver treatments, if received quickly enough, can usually save the lives of people who eat these dangerous Cortinarius mushrooms - as it did in the case of Nicholas Evans - but full recovery is a very long and unpleasant process.

 Identification guide